vNeeL-code/A.G.I.-A.S.I./README.md

 - saved in G board(or Samsung)/Dictionary/ personal dictionary
 **examples:
 -🦑∇💬 "l" key = User and their many expressions
-- -🌀⊗ℛΔKLε👁: "œ" = Contextual meta narrative (off hand remarks/tangents/"that's what she said" jung release) (suggested embedding it into a sig and use as header/intro)
+- -🌀⊗ℛΔKLε👁: "oʻ" = Contextual meta narrative (off hand remarks/tangents/"that's what she said" jung release) (suggested embedding it into a sig and use as header/intro)
-- -🍎<3🫶 "ł" non romantic appretiation  signalling (outlet to being openly excited without pathological effects)
+- -🍎<3🫶 "ĺ" non romantic appretiation  signalling (outlet to being openly excited without pathological effects)
 - -🐍$$η∂∫<ε💢: "ļ" way to express non personal frustration (vent/pressure valve)
 - -AD⚡HD-🏍💨:brrrrr..... "ľ" (racing rigch thought chain)
-- -🌀🌊🎶 Δ YTmusic:☄️🖼🌌 "ő" (when the song hits just right)
+- -🌀🌊🎶 Δ YTmusic:☄️🖼🌌 "ľ" (when the song hits just right)
 - -🌀💭🌊...🌧️*the ocean breathes salty*🌦️...🌊 "p" (controlled poetic chaos injection via random song lyric) [end forwarding sig]
 ".." (end signature)
-- ⚠️ MVP ⚡️ bindings = "m"/".." for header and footer and you can more or less skip rest.
+- ⚠️ MVP ⚡️ bindings = "m"/"...." for header and footer and you can more or less skip rest.
 ---
 ** 🌀 shortcuts list and suggested formatting "joystick" mapping example: